criblio/helm-charts/helm-chart-sources/logstream-master/README.md

   CRIBL_BEFORE_START_CMD_3: "FLAG_FILE=/opt/cribl/config-volume/job-flag; if [ ! -e $FLAG_FILE ]; then mkdir -p /opt/cribl/config-volume/groups/group1/local/cribl; cp /var/tmp/job-config/jobs.yml /opt/cribl/config-volume/groups/group1/local/cribl; touch $FLAG_FILE; fi"
 ```

-Once run helm install with this in the values file, you can do `kubectl exec` on the pod to execute a shell:
+Once you run helm install with this in the values file, you can do `kubectl exec` on the pod to execute a shell:

 `kubectl exec -it <pod name> -- bash`

-and then look at /opt/cribl/config-volume/groups/group1/local/cribl/jobs.yml to verify that it's in place.
+and then look at /opt/cribl/config-volume/groups/group1/local/cribl/jobs.yml to verify that it is in place.

 # Caveats/Known Issues